Opal: Multimodal Image Generation for News Illustration: Introduction

-To help editorial illustrators efficiently create illustrations, we present Opal, a system that guides users through a structured search for visual concepts from text.
-From the beginning state of an article text, the structured search helps illustrators arrive at visual concepts and aesthetics that organize and streamline prompt ideation for text-to-image generation.
-We provide three pipelines that allow users to engage with the article in all its facets: its emotional tone, its subject matter, and its goal illustration style.
-At each stage of the pipeline, we employ techniques and leverage advancements from natural language processing such as semantic search and methods of prompt engineering GPT3 to query it as a knowledge base and association network.
+To help news illustrators efficiently create illustrations, we present Opal, a system that guides users through a structured search for visual concepts beginning with article text.
+We organize and streamline prompt ideation for text-to-image generation by providing three pipelines that allow users to engage with the article in all its facets: its emotional tone, its subject matter, and its goal illustration style.
+At each stage of the pipeline, we employ techniques and leverage advancements from natural language processing such as semantic search and methods of prompt engineering GPT-3 to query it as a knowledge base and association network.
 We present the following set of contributions: